 MV Manta Queen 1 Overview

 MV Manta Queen 1 offers some of the best-value Similan Island diving safaris available.
 There are three different cabin options, all of which are air-conditioned.
-The 4-bed shared cabin is the cheapest and most sociable, while there are also twin bunk cabins for more privacy and double bed cabins for couples.
-The boat is nearly 30 metres long, making her longer than most at this price, and safe and stable on the water.
-She takes a maximum of 22 guests on each trip, and these divers are separated into groups of no more than five per Divemaster.
+The twin-bed cabins with shared bathrooms are the best value.
+There are also eight more twin and double-bed cabins which have private bathrooms.
+The boat is nearly 30 metres long, making it larger than most for its guest capacity, and ensures safety & stability at sea.
+MQ1 takes a maximum of 20 guests on each trip, and these divers are separated into groups of no more than five per Divemaster.
 Usually this is done to group together divers of similar levels and experience, but can often end up being groups of friends or couples.
 Budget travellers and backpackers find diving on Manta Queen 1 ideal, especially considering that pick up from hotels and guest houses in the local area is included in the price.
 She is a comfortable vessel and offers very sociable trips at almost unbeatable prices.
-There are large sundeck and saloon areas for relaxing between dives and in the evenings.
+There are large sundeck & saloon areas for relaxing between dives and in the evenings.
 But due to the boat’s size, there’s always somewhere to find some privacy, although most guests enjoy each others’ company until it’s time for bed.
-She has a dinghy to retrieve divers who have surfaced too near the reef or to transport any passengers to beaches or snorkelling areas.
+There is a dinghy to retrieve divers who have surfaced too near the reef and to transport any passengers to beaches or snorkelling areas.

 Many divers choose to take part in a PADI diving course aboard Manta Queen 1, and these are extremely-good value.
 PADI Advanced Open Water Diver and Nitrox (Enriched Air) are the most popular.
 Of course, there are Nitrox filling facilities aboard Manta Queen 1, as well as other amenities to maximize guests’ safety, comfort and convenience.
 All meals, tea & coffee, snacks and drinking water are all free, as well as pick up and drop off in Khao Lak areas on the days of departure and return.
-Phuket transfers are now charged at 250 THB / day, but are availabel at convenient times and on any day.
+Now MQ1 has free Wi-Fi when it is in cellular range.